 - Reduces the need for manual intervention and eliminates human errors.

 - Ensures that all new hires have a consistent experience.

 - Provides employees with a positive onboarding experience.

-Here’s a guide to help you find a good onboarding solution.
+Here’s a guide to help you streamline your onboarding process.

 - Offer Stage

 Following the recruiting phase, the employee onboarding process begins.
 An HR manager sends a warm welcome email with a few important documents, such as the offer letter, links to fill out digital onboarding forms, and policy documents, once an employee has been selected.
 Maintaining transparency in the approach familiarises employees with the organization’s culture and informs them of what to expect.